vivianmartinez/api-file-manager-php/README.md

 # API File manager PHP
-API created in PHP - File manager  (read, rename, upload, rename)
+API created in PHP - File manager  (read, rename, upload, delete)

 API created to use it in the [Angular Admin Files project][1].